pvdz/preval/tests/cases/try/finally_elimination.md

 ## Todos triggered

+- (todo) can try-escaping support this expr node type?
+CallExpression
 - (todo) Support this node type in isFree: DebuggerStatement
 - (todo) Support this node type in isFree: LabeledStatement